mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/installing/production/upgrading/index.md

 - The DC/OS GUI and other higher-level system APIs may be inconsistent or unavailable until all master nodes have been upgraded.
   When this occurs:
    * The DC/OS GUI may not provide an accurate list of services.
-   * For multi-master configurations, after one master has finished upgrading, you can monitor the health of the remaining masters from the Exhibitor UI on port 8181.
 - An upgraded DC/OS Marathon leader cannot connect to the leading Mesos master until it has also been upgraded.
 The DC/OS UI cannot be trusted until all masters are upgraded.
 There are multiple Marathon scheduler instances and multiple Mesos masters, each being upgraded, and the Marathon leader may not be the Mesos leader.
 - Task history in the Mesos UI will not persist through the upgrade.